Costa Rica: For Accepted Students

 - Copies of important documents -- passports, credit cards, etc. (Leave a set of copies at home.
 Bring another set with you and store them separately from the originals)

-- Credit card/debit card – check with your bank to ensure that your pin will work
+- Credit card/debit card – check with your bank to ensure that your card will work in Costa Rica.
+Remember to verify international transaction policies and fees.
+Visa and Mastercard are widely accepted, and ATMs are readily available.

 - Pens, pencils